gioblu/PJON/documentation/routing.md

 }
 ```
 ### Router
-the [PJONRouter](/examples/ARDUINO/Network/SoftwareBitBang/Router) class routes between both locally attached buses also if different strategies or media are in use, and remote buses reachable through the locally attached buses.
+The [PJONRouter](/examples/ARDUINO/Network/SoftwareBitBang/Router) class routes between both locally attached buses also if different strategies or media are in use, and remote buses reachable through the locally attached buses.
 In this example simple a router is created:
 ```cpp
                  ________
     Bus 0.0.0.3 |        | Bus 0.0.0.4